 G-protein coupled receptors (GPCRs) are a class of seven-transmembrane proteins that play crucial roles in physiological responses to a variety of stimuli, such as small molecules, ions, macromolecules, peptides and other proteins, which are associated with the vast biological functions mediated by GPCRs .
 More than ⅓ of all marketed drugs act through modulation of GPCR functions and up to 70 % of novel therapeutics in development target known GPCRs.

-The design of Life Chemicals GPCR Receptor-Based Targeted Library involved application of several computational methods such as homology modeling, reference compounds set selection and analysis, molecular dynamics, molecular docking and in silico version of high-throughput screening (HTS).
+Life Chemicals has designed a novel Screening Library of GPCR targeting compounds intended for screening in GPCR-related drug discovery projects.
+The applied receptor based approach involved application of several computational methods, such as homology modeling, reference compounds set selection and analysis, molecular dynamics, molecular docking and in silico version of high-throughput screening (HTS).

-Life Chemicals GPCR Receptor-Based Targeted Library includes about 8,543 compounds with predicted activity against 16 GPCR targets.
-Hit ranking was based on score values obtained from docking of the reference set.
+Over 8,500 drug-like screeningcompounds with predicted GPCR antagonist activity against 16 GPCR targets were selected.
+Hit ranking of the potential GPCR ligands was based on score values obtained from docking of the reference set.

 The list of GPCR target proteins and the corresponding number of compounds obtained by means of HTS:

 - A2A 197 compounds

 - A3* 149 compounds

 - H1 925 compounds